Understanding Landlord Rights in Covina, CA: Selling Property with Tenants

 People who want to make money quickly are more likely to be interested in this property because its finances are stable.
 It may also be easier to sell a rental if you show potential buyers that it is well-kept and has good tenants.

 Some people who want to buy the house might have trouble getting there, which could make the sales process take longer.
-When the house is being shown, it might also be clear if the landlord and tenant are having a fight or are unhappy with each other.
+When the house is being shown, it might also be clear if the landlord and tenant are fighting or unhappy with each other.

 Eviction Moratoriums and Their Effect on Real Estate Transactions in California